Food art

 Food art is a type of art that depicts food, drink, or edible objects as the medium or subject matter of an artistic work to create an attractive visual display or provide social critique.
 It can be presented in two-dimensional or three-dimensional format, like painting or sculpture.
 Food art can also incorporate food as a medium.

-Contemporary food artists have experimented using different method and techniques like photography to change its purpose and use it as a source of story telling, humour and highlighting current world issues, such as racism and political activism.
+Contemporary food artists have experimented using different methods and techniques like photography to change its purpose and use it as a source of story telling, humour and highlighting contemporary issues, such as racism and political activism.
 Some food art works use materials, like stone, to replicate food.

 Characteristics

-Food art works possess their own characteristics that differentiates them from how food is traditionally perceived to be used.
+Food art works possess their own characteristics that differentiate them from how food is traditionally perceived to be used.
 They have their own features in terms of how they appear to the onlooker, the experience they offer to the public and their meaning.

 Visual

 The Ripe Fruit of Freedom.
 Liberty Bell made of fruit.
 Interior of Agricultural Building.
 From Columbian Gallery: A Portfolio of Photographs of the World's Fair by The Werner Company.
 1893.

 Postcard of John K. Daniels’s butter sculpture of a boy, cow, and calf, Iowa State Fair, 1904.
 Sponsored by Beatrice Creamery Co.